 Searching for good prevention is like any thorough problem-solving process.
 As well as out of the box thinking (like sanitation for cholera), the factors that hinder family ties after separation can be systematically explored and adjustments tried out.
 For example, three general hindrances are:

 - The general assumption that children are fine with only one parent;

 - The new sensitivity to abuse and harm to children that exposes our need to learn more about ’emotional abuse’, ‘coercive control’ or ‘psychological maltreatment’ everywhere as well as in family law;

 - The widely held assumption that a parent who abuses should be immediately evaporated when even abused kids seek and need the best safe relationship with both their parents to be skilfully supported and repaired where possible.

 And the good news is …

 With the help of metaphors this slow unpacking underlines the obvious – the importance of prevention in general.
 And it shows why we have to understand and work our way out of some strong resistance to do it.
 Prevention requires dedication, hope and patience.
 Quick solutions are possible but cannot be assured.
 We have applied the prevention framework to the troubles that children and families can face.
 We have asked questions about the most common system of help after separation – private family law – in blameless terms only, of how easy or difficult it is to break free to search for an angel of prevention that we don’t yet know for this devil that we do.

 The good news is that there are lots of good prevention ideas and pilot projects around the world for troubled separated families.
-In fact there’s a whole conference on this topic in Brussels in September: Protecting Family Ties After Separation NOW!
+In fact there’s a whole conference on this topic: Protecting Family Ties After Separation NOW!
+It has had to be postponed into 2021 because of the COVID-19 pandemic.
 Sign up for email updates on the website here.